Indonesian MPs air doubts over president's nominee for central bank

 "Agus's understanding of macroeconomics is insufficient, which is important for a BI governor," Kontan daily quoted commission member Harry Azhar Azis as saying.
 Azis belongs to the ruling coalition member Golkar Party.

-The appointment could become the latest hurdle to a complicated $7.2 billion takeover proposal by Southeast Asia's biggest bank, DBS Group Holdings, which has been postponed for almost a year.
+The appointment could become the latest hurdle to an already complicated $7.2 billion takeover proposal by Southeast Asia's biggest bank DBS Group, which has been postponed for almost a year.

-Martowardojo voiced his concern over the deal when it was announced last year and repeated his concerns on Monday.
+Martowardojo voiced his concern over the deal when it was announced last year.

-"We believe that reciprocity is important as the main benchmark," he told reporters when asked his view of the deal, delayed for almost a year.

 Indonesia's central bank and government have been pushing for equal treatment from Singapore's regulator for their banks to be allowed to operate in the city-state.

-The change at the central bank comes at an especially sensitive time in the run-up to next year's elections when Yudhoyono comes to the end of his second, and under the constitution, final term.
+The change at the central bank comes at an especially sensitive time in the run-up to next year's parliamentary and presidential elections when Yudhoyono comes to the end of his second, and under the constitution, final term.

 There is no clear front-runner to replace him.

+One relates to his insistence that the central government buy a stake in a gold mining company, an issue which involves the Bakrie family.
+One of the Bakrie brothers is the Golkar Party's presidential candidate.

+Another concerns a project to build a bridge linking the islands of Java and Sumatra.
+Martowardojo has opposed the project, which is headed by wealthy businessman Tommy Winata, in its current form.

-There has been no word on who might be the new finance minister, if Martowardojo's appointment to the central bank goes through.
-Some speculation has focused on Deputy Finance Minister Anny Ratnawati, Trade Minister Gita Wirjawan, and investment chief Chatib Basri, all seen as close to Yudhoyono.
+There has been no word on who might be the new finance minister, if Martowardojo's appointment to the central bank goes through, though some speculation has focused on Deputy Finance Minister Anny Ratnawati, Trade Minister Gita Wirjawan, and investment chief Chatib Basri, all seen as close to Yudhoyono.